 Sometimes it is helpful to talk with current students who have gone through the process of choosing or changing a major.
 The Office for Academic & Pre-Professional Advising also has Peer Advisors on hand to answer basic questions related to majors and academics at UMBC.

 The Peer Advisors also hold workshops throughout the semester on a variety of academic topics such as “GEP Jeopardy”, “Time Management” and “What’s Your Learning Style?”
-Click here to see our current list of workshops for the semester.
+Click here to see current list of workshops for Fall semester.

 We offer a variety of printed resources for exploratory students, including: